strogo/coinboard/README.md

-This is a Bitcoin information dashboard in progress, built with <a href="http://meteor.com/">Meteor</a> and CoffeeScript.
+<a href="http://coinboard.net/">Coinboard.net</a> is a Bitcoin
+information dashboard in progress, built with <a href="http://meteor.com/">Meteor</a> and CoffeeScript.

 Currently implemented: